The Kiowa News

-You are hereby notified that a Petition for Final Settlement has been filed on April 8, 2015, in said Court by Paula Jean Doman, the executor of the estate of Nellie C. Martin, deceased, praying for a final settlement of the estate, approval of her acts, proceedings and accounts as administrator, allowance for attorney’s fees and expenses and determination of the heirs entitled to the estate.
-You are hereby required to file your written defenses thereto on or before the 8th day of May, 2015, at 1:30 o’clock p.m., on said day, in said Court, in the City of Medicine Lodge, Kansas, Barber County, Kansas, at which time and place said cause will be heard.
+You are hereby notified that a Petition for Determination of Descent has been filed on the 16th day of April, 2015, in said Court by Monte D. Shelite, petitioner.
+You are hereby required to file your written defenses thereto on or before the 25th day of June, 2015, at 1:30 o’clock p.m. on said day, in said Court, in the City of Medicine Lodge, Barber County Courthouse, Probate Division, at which time and place said cause will be heard.
 Should you fail therein, judgment and decree will be entered in due course upon said Petition.

 LAW OFFICE OF

 ROBERT W. CHRISTENSEN

 Supreme Court #10585